hackclub/hackpad/hackpads/rainnfx_k1/README.md

 # rainnfx_k1

 Overall, this was a super fun project for me.
 Since i've been meaning to try out PCB design for a few years now.
 My macropad includes 6 switches, 2 rotary encoder switches, and an 128x32 OLED!
 Even though my decision to use an I/O expander made the project infinitely harder, I'd do it again!
 10/10 project.
+Hopefully there's no big mess-ups anywhere.

 # BOM:
 - 1x Seeed XIAO RP2040 through-hole